ejconlon/jerial/README.md

         return objectDSL;
     }

 I'm just short of boostrapping the thing with a few core generated Schema classes, but to really be happy with that I'd have to go back and rework a few things.
 The main headache is that union types are numerous in the core schemas, which makes the generated classes huge and awkward to work with.
-I figure I've learned enough to move on now.
+I'm going to work with a non-union-typed subset and see how that goes.